Pikaptain/Pikaptain/README.md

-I’m @Pikaptain.
+I’m Pikaptain.
 You can call me...
 Hum, no, don't call me.

 I like programming.
 And playing videogames.
 And drawing.